 - How does the school library support digital citizenship?
 Why is it an important physical, virtual and social space?

-You can download a sample digital citizenship agreement for staff students and home below.
+You can download a document outlining considerations around the concept of a 'good digital citizen' below, along with a sample digital citizenship agreement for teachers, students and home.

 Online and digital communication has a time, place and appropriate context.
 Behaviour online should reflect the values and principles shared by your school community.
 How you interact online also has an impact on self image, esteem and your ability to work with others in a variety of online spaces.